Bayesian Multivariate Sparse Functional Principal Components Analysis: Simulations

 It is important to note that these methods have different computational bottlenecks.
-Estimation of the joint covariance theoretically dominates mFPCA and mFACEs, so their computation time scales with the number of unique domain points observed \citep{happ_multivariate_2018, li_fast_2020}.
-MSFAST and VMP instead scale with the number of likelihood evaluations, regardless of observation times.
+Estimation of the smoothed covariance theoretically dominates mFPCA and mFACEs, so their computation times should scale with the number of unique domain points observed \citep{happ_multivariate_2018, li_fast_2020}.
+MSFAST, VMP, and MF instead scale with the number of likelihood evaluations, regardless of observation times.
 This means that mFPCA and mFACEs should scale sub-linearly when there is a constraint on the number of unique observation points (see Supplement Section~\ref{supp:sims}).
-This is an important point for large studies, particularly if there are no concerns of weak signals.
+This implies that, for large studies with strong signals, mFPCA and mFACES may be computationally preferable to the Bayesian approaches.